Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              In this case, media tracks MUST insert an IDR frame at the time corresponding
              to the event presentation time.

         9i.
-In the case of 9, if the duration of the metadata is not known, the duration of the DashEventMessageBox can be set to 0xFFFFFFFF.

-        9j.
 In case of 9, it may be necessary to add filler samples to avoid gaps in the CMAF track timeline, a DashEventMessageBox with schemeIdUri urn:dash:event:2019:empty_cue SHOULD be used.
              The duration and timescale of this DashEventMessageBox MUST correspond to the duration and timescale of the sample.

-        9k.
+        9j.
 In the case of 9, if id3 tags are carried, the DashEventMessageBox MUST be formatted as defined in [=aomid3=]

       10. The [=Ingest source=] SHOULD not embed inband event message boxes emsg in the timed metadata track or media tracks, however